draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 Manual gap filling
 ------------------

-See :py:func:`refinegems.curation.gapfill.add_reactions_from_table`
+See :py:func:`~refinegems.curation.curate.add_reactions_from_table`

 Automated gap filling
 ---------------------

-The ``gapfill`` module was created to enable an automatic way of filling gaps in a model via genes.
+The :py:mod:`~refinegems.curation.gapfill` module was created to enable an automatic way of filling gaps in a model via genes.

 .. warning::
     Current restrictions: